Amsterdam/amsterdam-styled-components/README.md

 Consistency is always an issue in software engineering, especially when it comes to web styling and UX.
-That is why we think a component library who captures styling but also certain UX aspects, e.g. button loading state, is highly beneficial for organisations with large or multiple applications, such as Datapunt Amsterdam.
+That is why we think a component library who captures styling but also certain UX aspects, e.g. button loading state, is highly beneficial for organisations with large or multiple applications, such as the municipality of Amsterdam.

 We acknowledge that such a library entails some risks and pitfalls and we aim to cover these as much as possible.
 On the other hand we think that the benefits outweigh the downsides.